About this book

 Once again, Bill Richardson and Roxanna Bikadoroff bring us a story full of old-fashioned charm and humor — a pure delight.

-ROXANNE BIKADOROFF’s illustrations have been published internationally for more than twenty-five years.
+ROXANNA BIKADOROFF’s illustrations have been published internationally for more than twenty-five years.
 She has won numerous awards, many of them National Magazine Awards, including Best Illustration (Gold).
 She recently collaborated with Bill Richardson on a collection of poems for adults as well as on her first children’s book, The Alphabet Thief.
 Roxanna lives in Vancouver.

 “A smart pick for language lovers of any age.”
 Publishers Weekly, starred review